Rfldmr/Rfldmr/README.md

 ###

-<p align="left">As a software engineering student with a strong interest in quality assurance, I'm eager to pursue a career as a QA Engineer.
-My passion for web testing stems from a desire to ensure software products meet the highest standards of functionality, usability, and reliability.
-I believe that rigorous testing is crucial for delivering exceptional user experiences and building robust software solutions.
-I'm particularly interested in lot of tools like Selenium, Katalon, Appium, etc.</p>
+<p align="left">Hellooo, my name is Rafli Damara.
+I am a highly motivated Software Engineering student with a strong interest in data analysis.
+I am passionate about leveraging data to gain insights and drive informed decision-making.
+My background in Software Engineering provides a solid foundation in understanding data structures and algorithms, as well as an understanding of necessary tools such as Python, SQL, R, and others.
+Currently, I am actively seeking opportunities to gain practical experience and contribute to teams working with data to further enhance my skills and expertise in this field.</p>

 ###